Pet Avian and Exotic Care

 Clipping a bird’s feathers can protect your bird and your home.
 Wing clipping is a nonpainful procedure that ensures the safety of your bird in its environment and keeps your bird from chewing holes in your doors and window frames.
 It limits your bird’s ability to fly, removing the risk of injury from flying into a ceiling fan, onto a hot stovetop, or into (or out) a window.

 Having your bird’s feathers professionally clipped helps ensure that the right feathers are removed without irritating the skin.
 Improperly clipped wings can cause your bird to pluck or chew its feathers.
 In addition, inexperienced wing clipping can result in a blood feather being accidentally trimmed, a situation that can become life-threatening.
 We can perform this procedure safely while preserving the aesthetic appearance of your bird.
-Please feel free to call us to discuss this option, as well as any concerns you might have, or to set up an appointment.
+Please feel free to call us to discuss this option, as well as any concerns you might have, or to book an appointment.

 Most birds need to have their nails trimmed regularly.
 However, the process can be detrimental to your bird if its nails are trimmed too short.
 We can take care of this procedure for you so that you don’t have to worry about nicking the blood vessels inside the nails.
-Call us if you’d like to schedule an appointment.
+Call us if you’d like to book an appointment.

 Be careful if you perform this procedure at home.
 In fact, we only suggest that you attempt this at home if your bird is small and has white nails (which allow you to see the blood vessels).
 We also suggest you keep a caustic agent, such as styptic powder, on hand in case a nail bleeds.